rust-lang/rust/doc/tutorial.md

 # Vectors and strings

-Vectors are a contiguous section of memory containing zero or more values of the same type.
+A vector is a contiguous section of memory containing zero or more values of the same type.
 Like other types in Rust, vectors can be stored on the stack, the local heap, or the exchange heap.
 Borrowed pointers to vectors are also called 'slices'.